WWE News: Kurt Angle Comments On How The Top Guys Treated Him During His Time In The WWE

 “If a new guy comes in, and he’s getting a push from the boss, and the other guys don’t like it, they’re gonna be a bit more unforgiving.
 And they’re gonna lay into you a little harder.
 These guys – the Austins, the Rocks, the Jerichos, the Edge and Christians, the Triple Hs – they were really giving toward me.
 They never tried to screw me over, or tried to make me look bad.
 They saw my talent, and they knew I wasn’t quite ready, but they were able to nurture me to continue to improve.
 They could have made me look bad at any moment, but they didn’t do that.
 So I’m so very grateful for what those guys did… They were guys that gave so much to me because they believed in me.”

 After his departure from WWE in 2006, Angle would spend 10 years competing for TNA.
-There, he became a six-time TNA World Heavyweight Champion, and was inducted in the TNA Hall of Fame in 2013.
-One of his biggest rivals in TNA was Samoa Joe, who has now been a top star in NXT, and is expected to be on the main roster at any moment.
+There, he became a six-time TNA World Heavyweight Champion and was inducted into the TNA Hall of Fame in 2013.
+One of his biggest rivals in TNA was Samoa Joe, who has now been a top star in NXT and is expected to be on the main roster at any moment.
 Of course, Joe was sure to comment on the WWE announcement, stating that it is “[a] worthy accolade for [an] unparalleled adversary.”

 Angle’s induction into the WWE Hall of Fame only increases the level of excitement heading into WrestleMania 33 weekend.
 While he is unsure that he will compete in a WWE ring, one thing is for certain is that after 11 years, the Olympic gold medalist is once again affiliated with the company.